 What If I’m Not Comfortable Building My Own Investment Portfolio?

-There are now automatically managed investment accounts (robo-advisors) that take the work of diversifying out of your hands, by having a computer do it.
+There are now automatically managed investment accounts that take the work of diversifying out of your hands, by having a computer do it.
+These are the Best robo-advisors.

 Betterment is a good example of a robo-advisor that both automates your investments and helps you plan for retirement.
 Their service, Retirement Goals, allows you to see your full retirement balance, including external accounts.
 Retirement Goals also gives advice on how much you should consider saving for retirement each year, plus how to allocate that money across employee-sponsored plans, IRAs, and taxable accounts.